education | publications | presentations | honors | employment | service

 - “Fulfilling the Name: Catherine Tekakwitha and Marguerite Kanenstenhawi (Eunice Williams),” Legacy: A Journal of American Women Writers; Special Issue on Women in Early America ed.
 Tamara Harvey.
 (December 2011).

 - “Early Americanist Grammatology: Definitions of Writing and Literacy,” in Early American Mediascapes, ed.
-Matt Cohen and Jeffrey Glover, Advance contract with University of Nebraska Press.
+Matt Cohen and Jeffrey Glover, forthcoming, University of Nebraska Press, 2014.

 - “Closing the Circle: Mapping a Native Account of European Land Fraud” in Early American Cartographies, ed.
 Martin Brückner, University of North Carolina Press for the Omohundro Institute of Early American History and Culture, 2011, 248-275.